 Difference Between TDF and TAF Drugs

 TAF (tenofovir alafenamide) drugs are considered to be safer alternatives to TDF prescriptions.
-Gilead has released TAF HIV drugs now, but critics say they intentionally delayed the release by years.
-TAF does not pose the same side effect risks as its TDF counterparts.
-In TAF drugs, tenofovir is released in smaller amounts.
+Gilead has released TAF HIV drugs now, but critics say they intentionally delayed the release by years to increase the sales of TDF HIV drugs and, thereby, Gilead’s profits.
+TAF does not pose the same side effect risks as its TDF counterparts because it contains smaller concentrations of the main ingredient, tenofovir, so lesser amounts of it are released into the blood.
 That prevents the same build-up in the kidneys and blood that can result from TDF drugs.

 Lawsuits Filed Against Gilead

 If you or a loved one is suffering from Truvada’s serious side effects, it is essential to consider a claim against Truvada.
 Multiple TDF drug lawsuits are pending against Gilead.
 Some of the most common allegations in current litigation include:

 - Knowing there was a safer alternative drug, TAF, in existence;

 - Not rectifying any known defects in Truvada’s manufacturing;

 - Knowingly misrepresenting that TDF drugs had no severe side effects, and were very safe to use; and